 The art of CSing comes in a few different forms.
 There is basic CSing, Intermediate CSing, and Advanced CSing.
 However, in all of these forms, the basics of wave information stay stagnant.

 All three different types of CSing are important to your growth as a player, and you will inevitably end up in each one of these categories.
 However, there are a few tricks to getting better at a faster rate, as well as improving efficiently against your opponents.
 When its all said and done you should improve your CS drastically.

 The basic stage of CSing is the simple task of killing the minions during the laning phase.
 At this point, you have started to understand the basics of last hitting, as well as which minions you should be prioritizing.
 There is little to no understanding of wave management, and the gold income will be quite small until you learn to hit the creeps better.

 Your main goal for this stage is just getting used to walking while you auto-attack.
 The concept known as orb-walking comes from constantly moving around while auto-attacking, instead of standing still waiting to prep another attack.
-Around this time, an average of 30-40 CS is not uncommon, even though that is drastically poor.
+Around this time, an average of 30-40 CS score is not uncommon, even though that is drastically poor.

 You should start taking trades back against your opponents and weaving the attack patterns to not disturb your CSing.
 You should also be attempting to start managing the waves and prepping the waves for certain situations.
-Understanding how to freeze a wave, as well as when to push the wave forward is just as important as landing the last hits on minions.
+Understanding how to freeze a wave, as well as when to push the wave forward is just as important as landing the last hit on minions.

 In the intermediate CSing level, you should be able to retain half to ¾ of your health bar through the laning phase, as well as executing approximately 50% to 60% of the minions that come into your lane.